techjacker/Backbone-Responsive-CSS3-Page-Transitions-iScroll-Plugin/README.md

 	var threeDRouter = backboneResponsiveCSS3Transitions.extend({....});
 	threeDRouter = new threeDRouter(options);

+##### @param {options.wrapElement}
+* accepts: jQuery selector of element to wrap > ensure this element does not have an ID. iScroll needs an id which is assigned in the plugin
+	* good: "wrapElement": ".wrapper"
+	* bad: "wrapElement": "#my-wrapper"

-@param {options.iScroll}
+##### @param {options.iScroll}
-accepts: object
+* accepts: object

-@param {options.iScroll.activeDefault}
+##### @param {options.iScroll.activeDefault}
-accepts: boolean
+* accepts: boolean
-default: true
+* default: true
-description: do you want iscroll to be enabled at application start up?
+* description: do you want iscroll to be enabled at application start up?

-@param {options.iScroll.positionScroller}
+##### @param {options.iScroll.positionScroller}
-accepts: boolean
+* accepts: boolean
-default: false
+* default: false
-description: do you want the scroller to be positioned at the edge of the screen?
+* description: do you want the scroller to be positioned at the edge of the screen?
 Useful if your wrapping div has outside margins.

-@param {options.iScroll.scrollerClass}
+##### @param {options.iScroll.scrollerClass}
-accepts: string
+* accepts: string
-description: iScroll will add this classname to the scroller so you can style it how you like
+* description: iScroll will add this classname to the scroller so you can style it how you like

-@param {options.iScroll.options}
+##### @param {options.iScroll.options}
-accepts: object
+* accepts: object
-description: the object passed to iScroll constructor when instantiating
+* description: the object passed to iScroll constructor when instantiating

 		// ...somewhere in the bowels of backbone.responsiveCSS3transitions.iscroll.js
 		// forget about the first param - the plugin takes care of that new iScroll('iscroll-wrapper', options.iScroll.options);